-• Public Works Loan Board (PWLB) loans borrowed by the Council have been valued by discounting the contractual cash flows over the whole life of the instrument using the "New Loan" interest rate at 31st March 2024 for respective loan period to determine the fair value.

-• Discount rates for "Lender's Option Borrower's Option" (LOBO) loans have been reduced to reflect the value of the embedded options.
-The size of the reduction has been calculated using proprietary software.

-• The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March.

-• The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA-rated corporate bond yield rate.

-- No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including trade payables and receivables, is assumed to approximate to the carrying amount.
+- Loans borrowed by the Council have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans (Public Works Loan Board (PWLB) new loan rate for respective loan period).
+The calculation has been determined by adopting the PWLB redemption calculation. - Discount rates for "Lender's Option Borrower's Option" (LOBO) loans have been reduced to reflect the value of the embedded options.
+The size of the reduction has been calculated using proprietary software. - The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March. - The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA-rated corporate bond yield rate. - No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including trade payables and receivables, is assumed to approximate to the carrying amount.